Volunteer

 Woodland maintenance

-The emphasis is for everyone to enjoy their time, in a safe environment, with an opportunity to learn new skills, whilst carrying out tasks that will directly enhance the sites and improve habitats.
+The emphasis is for everyone to enjoy their time, in a safe environment, with an opportunity to learn new skills, while carrying out tasks that will directly enhance the sites and improve habitats.

 FCCT- Volunteer-John van Deiken